 David Allen, the author of the book “Getting things done- the art of stress-free productivity” has proposed the rule of prioritizing the task effectively.

-Getting things done (GTD) is a 5 step rule of getting your important things done in time and avoid unimportant tasks.
+Getting things done (GTD) is a 5 step rule of getting your important things done in time and avoiding unimportant tasks.

-By “the art stress-free productivity” you can achieve more, less stress at your work, be more relaxed at your work and track your progress by using this framework.
+By “the art of stress-free productivity” you can achieve more, less stress at your work, be more relaxed at your work and track your progress using this framework.

 How it works: